 Whether by personal choice or due to special dietary needs, many people are looking for ways to reduce their sodium intake.
-Commercially prepared food suitable for special meal plans can be costly due to slightly different production procedures.
+Commercially prepared food suitable for special meal plans can be costly because low-sodium foods require slightly different production procedures.
 Preserving food at home can be a practical way to save money, even when reducing sodium, if fresh produce and the necessary equipment are available.

 Options for Reducing Sodium